jayleicn/ClipBERT/README.md

 [Jingjing Liu](https://www.linkedin.com/in/jingjing-liu-65703431/)

-Official PyTorch code for ClipBERT, an efficient framework for end-to-end learning on image-text and video-text tasks.
+Official PyTorch code for ClipBERT, an efficient framework for end-to-end learning for image-text and video-text tasks.
 It takes raw videos/images + text as inputs, and outputs task predictions.
 ClipBERT is designed based on 2D CNNs and transformers, and uses a sparse sampling strategy to enable efficient end-to-end video-and-language learning.
 In this repository,